pa69pa/tmn/README.md

 object **myGeo** as a result has properties:
 * myGeo.map = L.Map — in this example *myMap*
 * myGeo.div = jQuery object $(div) where map is created — in this example $('#mapid')
-* myGeo.isBase = true/false — current state of the fullWin map
+* myGeo.isBase = true/false — whether the map is fullWin ...and others
-and others

 ## markers